Ernie Bucher: Head Coach

 Scott Schepens: Offensive Line

-Coach Schepens starts his third season coaching at Capo Valley working with the offensive line.
+Coach Schepens starts his 4th season coaching at Capo Valley working with the offensive line.
 He also serves as junior varsity head coach.
 In addition, he works as a social science teacher at Capo.
 He also helps as an assistant coach for both wrestling and is the boys head track coach.

 Prior to joining Capo, Coach Schepens spent five previous seasons coaching at Anaheim High School where he worked in various coaching positions.
 He also served as the head varsity wrestling coach for two seasons.